-Mantras are not words, they are made of akshara (syllables).
-Vibrations are created using these akshara.
+Mantras are not words, they are made of Akshara (syllables).
+Vibrations are created using these Akshara.
 We can combine them in various ways to come up with a specific end-result.
 The technique also depends on the doer’s motivation and purpose.

 What if someone uses the technique for a harmful purpose?

 The technique itself will give results.
-But when anything is done that goes against prakriti, the doer will have to face the consequences.
+But when anything is done that goes against Prakriti, the doer will have to face the consequences.
 This is what we always keep in mind.
-We create vibrations from prakriti, but if we then use it for something that goes against prakriti, we will have to bear the negative consequences.
+We create vibrations from Prakriti, but if we then use it for something that goes against Prakriti, we will have to bear the negative consequences.

 What is the highest motivation for a Tantra practitioner?

-One of the first things that a Tantra practitioner feels is inner ananda, bliss.
+One of the first things that a Tantra practitioner feels is inner Ananda, bliss.
 There is no limit to this.
 You have to do it to understand it.
 The other important thing is that when one begins one’s Tantra sadhana, his attachments begin to dissolve.
 He may receive all kinds of material pleasures and live among them, but he does not feel attached to them.
-He is in a state of equilibrium where he is not devastated in grief, neither is he swept away in worldly happiness.
+He is in a state of equilibrium where he is not devastated in grief, neither has he swept away in worldly happiness.
 He learns to be happy all the time.
 There is no possibility of his getting overly perturbed about anything.
 He feels his body is just a medium for actions; he is a spectator to all that’s going on.
 Do you drive a vehicle?

 When you were learning, you were the driver who was driving the vehicle.
 You had to keep the vehicle’s various parts constantly in mind.
-As you gained expertise, you didn’t have to actively think each time you need to brake or shift gears.
-The vehicle is now moving more as an extension of your body.
+As you gain expertise, you didn’t have to actively think each time you need to brake or shift gears.
+The vehicle is now moving more like an extension of your body.
 Similarly, when someone is learning to play an instrument, he will have to pay attention to each swar.
 Once he becomes one with his instrument, his fingers begin playing on their own.
 He becomes so absorbed in the playing that he doesn’t feel the presence of a separate instrument anymore.
 He becomes the music.
 Then there is no effort; the music plays on its own.